Queries are the way to read data from a node. Now that you know how

 running on your workspace.
 We’ll also assume that you have created a blank

-program with the following node as a connection, and
+program with the following node as a connection named user:

 Name